Alexandros Angelakis

 prof_pic.jpg

 I am an MSc student in Computer Science and Engineering at the University of Crete (GPA: 9.64/10.00), with a focus on Artificial Intelligence, Machine Learning, and Signal Processing.
-My thesis explores adaptive Mel-Frequency Cepstral Coefficients (MFCCs) for speech signal processing, under the supervision of Dr. George Kafentzis.
+My thesis explores Adaptive Sinusoidal Models for Parkinson’s disease.
 I am also a member of the Speech Signal Processing Lab as an MSc student.
 In addition, I serve as a Teaching Assistant in the Applied Mathematics for Engineers and Digital Signal Processing courses, supporting lectures, grading, and student mentoring.

 In parallel, I am a research intern at the Data Science Lab of IACM-FORTH, working with Dr. Yannis Pantazis.
-I contributed to the development of NeuroDiMe, a unified Python library for neural-based estimation of statistical distances (e.g., f-divergences, IPMs), used in representation learning and generative modeling.
-Since June 2024, the project has been supported by Apple Inc.
+I led the development of NeuroDiMe, a unified Python library for neural-based estimation of statistical distances (e.g., f-divergences, IPMs), which supports PyTorch, JAX, and TensorFlow.
+This tool is used in cutting-edge AI workflows, including $\beta$-VAE representation learning and GAN/VAE generative modeling.
+Since June 2024, the NeuroDiMe project has been supported by Apple Inc. through IACM.

-My recent research at the Speech Signal Processing Lab involves analyzing spectral features of cough audio signals for Tuberculosis detection using deep learning techniques.
-I have also assisted in testing a new multi-speaker Greek speech dataset to support advancements in text-to-speech systems.
+My recent research at the Speech Signal Processing Lab involves developing deep learning models for Tuberculosis detection from cough audio signals, achieving robust classification between healthy and unhealthy samples using Python, Sklearn, and TensorFlow.
+I have also assisted in building and evaluating a 20-hour multi-speaker Greek speech dataset, training state-of-the-art text-to-speech models with ESPnet.

-I hold a BSc in Computer Science from the University of Crete (GPA: 8.77/10.00), where I worked as a teaching assistant for several courses, participated in outreach events, and mentored first-year students.
-I have received multiple academic honors, including three scholarships from the State Scholarships Foundation (IKY) and the Chrysanthos and Anastasia Karidis Scholarship for outstanding performance in the national entrance exams.
+I hold a BSc in Computer Science from the University of Crete (GPA: 8.77/10.00), where I worked as a teaching assistant for several courses, including Applied Mathematics for Engineers, Probabilities, and Information System Analysis and Design.
+I have received multiple academic honors, including four scholarships from the State Scholarships Foundation (IKY) between 2020-2023 and the Chrysanthos and Anastasia Karidis Scholarship for outstanding performance in the national entrance exams.

 For more details, please refer to my detailed CV.